We know that friends make you feel better, but how? Let's define some of the ways your health benefits when you have solid friendships in your life.

 If you're not currently someone who works out or eats right, your friends can influence you to make positive health changes in your life.
 Going out with the girls, for example, may mean you see their healthy choices at lunch and do the same.
 A night out with the guys may involve basketball or running rather than sitting in front of the TV.

-According to the Mayo Clinic, friends can "Encourage you to change or avoid unhealthy lifestyle habits, such as excessive drinking or lack of exercise."
 We often think of friends as a group that we have fun with, but a good time can also mean improving your world in some way.
 This is especially true when you surround yourself with a mature group of people who want you to live a long and healthy life.

 Getting Over Disease More Quickly